J Peter Two Reentry Aftercare Program

 Website Designed by: J Peter Two

 Parenting involves a complex process of interactions between a parent and child.
 The role of a parent is to guide, protect and nurture their children through the course of their developmental years into adulthood.
 Children are bombarded with messages about sexual choices, negative behavior choices and even violent choices through music, graphic videos, movies, non-prime-time television, magazines and peer educators.
 Points in building skills in verbal/nonverbal cues, personal space, following rules, showing interest in others and speaking appropriately.
 Since most parent are reluctant to discuss sexual behavior and serious negative choice(s) of behavior with their children.
-This class/workshop is provided in the correctional facility as a family support service that will enlighten the pre/post reentry parent as to what to look for in the hidden media messages that children receive about unhealthy behavioral choices.
-The pre/post reentry parent will learn how in setting ground rules, expectations, a pyramid for healthy successful communication.
-Participant(s) learn the value of a parent plan to help in dealing with the pressures children will and/or are facing with peer pressures.
+Parenting a child with special needs.
+Parenting an adult child and your in-law child.
+Parenting as a grand-parent and when to step back.
+This class/workshop is provided in the correctional facility as a family support service that will enlighten the pre/post reentry parent as to what to look for in the hidden media messages.
+Participant(s) learn the value of a parent plan to help in dealing with their child from toddler to adult and the pressures they face.
 Most importantly participant(s) will be encouraged to apply the skill of supervision which will strengthening the parent-child communication relationship.
 Each participant will complete an initial and a exist self-assessment.

 Class is for 4 weeks.
 Cost - Free